Save Your Spot

 About The Event

-Learn about emerging threats and innovative threat intelligence strategies from Flashpoint, Consortium Networks, and Anomali!
+Learn about emerging threats and innovative threat intelligence strategies from Fidelity Investments, K logix, and Anomali!
 This virtual threat briefing will bring the community together to discuss threat intelligence challenges, requirements, and best practices.
 Industry experts and threat intelligence thought-leaders will provide briefings on today’s threat landscape, adversaries, and their attack techniques.

 Who Should Attend

-This session is intended for both CXO and Sr. Technical Staff.
+This session is intended for both CXO and senior technical staff.
 Attendees can anticipate walking away with recommendations for their teams and tangible information to research within their own environments.